SilenZcience/cat_win/ARGUMENTS.md

 Skips every Line that does not contain any matched Patterns or queried Substrings.
 Literals or Patterns to look for can be set using the <a href="#find">find=X, find&#42889;X</a> and <a href="#match">match=X, match&#42889;X</a> Keywords.
-Using this Argument in uppercase (-G, --GREP) will ONLY display the parts of each line that matched any Pattern or Literal.
+Using this Argument in uppercase (-G, --GREP) will ONLY display the parts of each Line that matched any Pattern or Literal.
 Should multiple Queries be found in the same Line they will be seperated by comma.
 The uppercase Variant of this Parameter has priority (over the lowercase Variant as well as <a href="#nokeyword">--nk, --nokeyword</a>).